DavideWiest/instadata/README.md

 ### Info.
 This is the basis of the [IDWW Package](https://github.com/DavideWiest/idww).
 IDWW (InstaData Web Wrapper) offers a upgraded version of this package that uses django for a **user interface**

+# How this scraper works
+- *When properly configured*, the scraper will first connect to all given accounts through two of the best instagram api wrappers
+- After that, other initialization work, such as finding starting users will be completed
+- The Program will now start scraping: It will scrape, analyze, and save all data to the database directly.
+Afterwards it will sleep for how SLEEP_TIME seconds
+- With a chance of 1:1750, the program will enter a *long sleeping phase* to decrease odds of being ratelimited or blocked by Instagram's anti-scraping-measures.
+It will sleep in seconds for a random number between the range specified in LONG_SLEEP_TIME
+- It will also reconnect to the MongoDB database
+- Midnights (if specified in ANALYZE_PREVENTION[0]) the program will reconnect the accounts, sleep for ANALYZE_PREVENTION[1] seconds, and reconnect the accounts

 # How to start
 ### Info
 - Variables which are written in CAPSLOCK can be changed to customize the program